xillig/TTLocVis/paper.md

 Above this, the spatial distribution of Tweets can be plotted on a world map, which automatically chooses an appropriate part of the world, in order to visualise the chosen sample of Tweets.
-As part of the mapping process, each Tweet is classified by its most prevalent topic and colour coded.

-(For example see figure Time Series.)
+As part of the mapping process, each Tweet is classified by its most prevalent topic and colour coded (For example see figure Word Map 1 and figure World Map 2 for the spatial distribution of the same selected topics at different points in time.)

 # Citations

 Citations to entries in paper.bib should be in